Where to go and what to see

 - Chilling out on the Tairua Ferry crossing

-- The Hopper brothers, property developers who developed the concept of canals and lavish houses as a resort.
-Hopper Properties was the original driving force around the
+- The Hopper brothers, property developers who developed the concept of canals and lavish houses as a resort

 - The area has been continuously occupied by pre-European Maori due to the rich food resources.
 At times it was hotly contested land ownership.
 Kauri logging witnessed the beginnings of European settlement and then gold mining brought more activity.
 Farming developed in the early 1950’s.
 The completion of State Highway 25A (Kopu-Hikuai Rd) opened up Pauanui to the development.